watermint/toolbox/docs/commands/dropbox-team-backup-device-status.md

 Dropbox Backup device status change in the specified period

+Evaluates and reports the latest status of Dropbox Backup per device session from activity logs for a specified time period.
+If there is no activity during the specified period, it is reported as the value `no_status_update`.
+Multiple device sessions may be displayed in the following cases
+* If the Dropbox application has been reinstalled.
+* If the Dropbox application has not been unlinked (e.g. you initialized the OS without unlinking the Dropbox application).

+in that case, please refer to the report `session_info_updated` to see the most recent report.
+This command does not automatically make this determination, since it is possible that there may be a session with the same hostname by coincidence.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: